joakim/kay/examples.md

         return: do (alternative)
     }

-    -- conditionals (checking the value slot)
+    -- conditionals (checking the value field)
     'if (condition) (then)' => { `(equals(cell.value, condition) && do(then))`, return: cell }
     'if (condition) (then) else (else)' => { `(equals(cell.value, condition) ? do(then) : do(else))`, return: cell }
     '(value) if (condition)' => `(equals(cell.value, condition) ? value : undefined)`